top of page

 Man refuses human help; wants a miracle

 It reminds me of the story of the man caught on the roof as the floods rose.
-He died and went to heaven and asked God why he didn't save him during the flood.
-God replied that he sent a warning to evacuate, a neighbour with a car, emergency workers with a motor boat, and even a helicopter.
+He died and went to heaven, and asked God why he didn't save him during the flood.
+God replied that he sent a warning to evacuate, a neighbour with a car, emergency workers with a motorboat, and even a helicopter.
 Yet the man did not see these other offers of help as God-given miracles.
-He refused help because he believed God would save him with a miracle.
+He refused help because he wanted God to miraculously fix his problem.
+But God doesn't usually work that way.

 Yes, we pray and ask for God's help, protection, and guidance.
 But the Bible does not encourage us to sit idly by and wait for a miracle.